OpShin/opshin/README.md

 ### Installation

-Install Python 3.9 - 3.14 Then run
+Install any of the supported Python versions.
+Then run

 ```bash
 python -m pip install opshin